kamclean/collaborator/vignettes/vignette_missing.md

 Identifier) and API (Application Programming Interface) for the REDCap project.

-Any variable can be excluded from the output using the “var\_exclude” parameter.
+There is a high degree of customisability, with the following able to be specified to focus on a subset of the dataset:

+-   Variables (columns): Modified using the “var\_include” and “var\_exclude” parameters.

+-   Records / DAGs (rows): Modified using the “record\_include”/“dag\_include” and “record\_exclude”/“dag\_exclude”.

+Limitations:

-Limitations: - This function has not yet been tested on REDCap projects with multiple events.
+-   This function has not yet been tested on REDCap projects with multiple events.

 Output:
 -------